Project Executive and Executive Editor

 Henderson is also the founder of The Tuxedo Project, a literary arts and community center located in the home where Henderson’s family lived when he was born.

 He hosts a daily radio show on WDET 101.9FM, Detroit’s public radio station, and two weekly shows on Detroit Public Television.

 Orlando Bailey is a lifelong Detroiter.
-His professional career launched at Eastside Community Network where he most recently served as Chief Development Officer.
+He launched his professional career at Eastside Community Network, where he most recently served as Chief Development Officer.
 Orlando is co-host and producer of the podcast, Authentically Detroit.
 Orlando is also the host of Urban Consulate; a space where people gather to have critical conversations about cities.
-He has been a regular contributor to 105.9 KISS/FM on the “Mildred Gaddis Show” with his own segment entitled “The Millennial Moment.”
+He has been a regular contributor to 105.9 KISS/FM on the “Mildred Gaddis Show” with his own segment titled “The Millennial Moment.”

 Orlando has values rooted in his faith and in his belief that residents are experts in their lived experience.
 He constantly advocates for the co-creation of projects, plans, and development efforts with existing residents and partners for sustainable and equitable neighborhoods.
 Orlando believes that practical application of lived experience coupled with technical expertise could be advantageous to Detroiters if properly facilitated.

 Orlando has been the recipient of the Marshall Memorial Fellowship of the German Marshall Fund of the United States and the Knight Foundation Fellowship in their Emerging City Champions program with 880 Cities in Toronto.
 Orlando was also the recipient of the Martin Luther King Humanitarian Award from Eastern Michigan University.
 Orlando serves as Chairman of the Board for One Detroit Credit Union and serves on other boards and committees throughout southeastern Michigan.
 Orlando received a bachelor’s degree in broadcast journalism from Eastern Michigan University.